jaime00/cli-git-branch/README.md

 cd git-flow-js
 npm install
 npm link
-git-flow-js # or use the abbreviated version gfjs
+git-flow-js # or use the abbreviated version with gfjs or asd

 ```